Code-Institute-Submissions/theCupCakeFactory/README.md

 ​
 ### 2.2 Design:
 * The design is very simplistic and uses pastel colors to mirror what may be found on a lot of cakes and baked goods.
 It has a clear navigation menu and the page is clearly    lablled and it is easy to go from one page to another.
-* The imgaes are sized correctly and each page is designed to look like the home page.
+* The images are sized correctly and each page is designed to look like the home page.
 ​
 ### 2.3 User Stories
 * As a user I want navigate between pages.